Skip to product information

 • Unique set.

 These five old photographs of Madeira Island are very rare examples from the late 19th century.
-Although the inscription "1842" appears on the back of the photographs, it is highly unlikely that these images were taken in that year.
-In 1842, photography was still in its infancy, and existing processes, such as the daguerreotype, did not allow for paper copies like those seen in the images.
-The photographs presented have characteristics typical of albumen paper copies mounted on cardboard, common between 1865 and 1890.
+Despite the inscription "1842" on the back of the photographs, it is highly unlikely that these images were taken in that year.
+In 1842, photography was still in its infancy, and existing processes, such as the daguerreotype, did not allow for paper copies like those shown in the images.
+The photographs presented have characteristics typical of albumen prints mounted on cardboard, common between 1865 and 1890.
 The inscription on the back may have another meaning, such as a personal reference or an error.
-Therefore, this is a valuable set of 19th-century images, but certainly post-1842.
+Therefore, this is a valuable set of 19th-century images, but certainly from after 1842.

-The first image shows a large steamship anchored in Funchal Bay, with the city in the background nestled against the mountains; it's a scene typical of the time when Madeira was a port of call for transatlantic ships.
+The first image shows a large steamship anchored in Funchal Bay, with the city nestled against the mountains in the background; it is a typical scene from the time when Madeira was a stopover for transatlantic ships.

-The second, more faded image depicts a stone bridge over a stream amid a mountainous, wooded landscape, a testament to local civil engineering and the island's rugged geography.
+The second, more faded image depicts a stone bridge over a stream amidst a mountainous and wooded landscape, a testament to local civil engineering and the island's rugged geography.

-The third photograph reveals an elegant paddle-wheel vessel, likely a British luxury steamer, anchored near a cliff with buildings, possibly on the south coast of the island.
+The third photograph reveals an elegant paddlewheel ship, probably a British luxury steamer, anchored near a cliff with buildings, possibly on the south coast of the island.

 The fourth image is one of the most ethnographically valuable: we see a small group of people – including women with baskets on their heads – next to a thatched hut, illustrating aspects of rural life in Madeira.

-The last photograph is an urban view, probably of downtown Funchal, with two-story buildings, an ox-drawn carriage, and several human figures in period costume, a vivid portrayal of the daily life of the local elite and working class.
+The last photograph is an urban view, probably of downtown Funchal, with two-story buildings, an ox-drawn carriage, and several human figures in period costumes—a vivid portrait of the daily life of the local elite and working class.

-In the 19th century and earlier, Madeira Island maintained deep ties with Brazil, marked by constant migration, maritime trade, and family connections.
-Thousands of Madeirans emigrated to Brazil, especially to Rio de Janeiro, Bahia, and the south of the country, bringing with them traditions and strengthening cultural ties.
-Photography emerged as an important visual link in this relationship: portraits taken in Funchal studios were sent to relatives in Brazil, while travelers and merchants took images of the island as souvenirs.
+In the 19th century and earlier, the island of Madeira maintained deep ties with Brazil, marked by constant migrations, maritime trade, and family connections.
+Thousands of Madeirans emigrated to Brazil, especially to Rio de Janeiro, Bahia, and the south of the country, taking traditions with them and strengthening cultural bonds.
+Photography emerged as an important visual link in this relationship: portraits taken in studios in Funchal were sent to relatives in Brazil, while travelers and merchants took images of the island as souvenirs.

 View full details